updated

 Dinner: A chance for us all to cook together, sit together, learn about each other and have some great chats.

-That said, Juliet is vegetarian, so veggies/pescatarians are welcome and there's gluten-free pasta for celiacs.
+That said, I am vegetarian, so veggies/pescatarians are welcome and there's gluten-free pasta for celiacs.

 Food is simple but delicious in this part of the world.
-Depending on the time of year, we have fresh organic veggies and fruit on our land.
+Depending on the time of year, I have ample fresh organic veggies and fruit on my land.

 • What else ...